sf-wdi-34/hacktive_record/README.md

  #=> Talk(id: integer, topic: string, duration: integer, created_at: datetime, updated_at: datetime)
 ```

+(You may need to "connect" to your database in the rails console.
+Just follow the instructions.)

 **Create your first record**!
 ``` ruby
 Talk.create({topic: "Playing with Models in the Rails Console"})